mirzabaig97/vue-commerce/README.md

 Vue Router: For client-side routing.

--- Does not have a modular space structure --
+-- Does not have a modular vuex namespace structure since it is a small scoped project --

 ## Recommended IDE Setup